inetrg/spoki/spoki/README.md

   }
 }
 ```

+Scamper supports connections via UNIX domain sockets.
+To enable this, set `probers.unix-domain` to `true` and adjust the prober addresses accordingly.
+If you run Spoki with ICMP enabled, please specify the probers for ICMP under "probers.icmp" similar to tcp.
+Spoki probes ICMP targets with ping requests.
+UDP support is experimental does not work out of the box (the options "probers.service-specific-probes" and "probers.reflect" are related to UDP and as such not useful in the current setup).

+For details on the configuration of the underlying actor system please check `--long-help`.
+These options can be passed as CLI arguments or written in the `caf-application.conf` file, such as the arguments in "caf.logger" in the example file.
+Interesting options to tune CAF to different setups are "caf.scheduler.policy" which defaults to "stealing" (i.e., a work-stealing algorithm) and "caf.scheduler.max-threads" to limit the number of scheduler threads CAF starts (this defaults to the available cores in the system).

+## Running

 Start Spoki using the `spoki` executable with the conf file in the same folder or pass a specific config file using the `--config-file=PATH` CLI argument.